BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 07Olympiapark and Olympiazentrum

 The area is useful if your plan includes BMW Welt, BMW Museum, Olympiapark, or a more relaxed stay away from the busiest tourist streets.
-It is not the best base if you want to walk out directly into the old town every morning.
+It is not the right base if you want to walk out directly into the old town every morning.

 Olympiapark and Olympiaturm in Munich